-- Kutch coast is extension of Peninsular plateau (made of the Deccan Lava)
+- Kutch coast is an extension of the Peninsular plateau (made of the Deccan Lava).

-- It is treated as part of Western coastal plains of India as they are now levelled down.
+- It is treated as part of the Western coastal plains of India as they are now leveled down.

 - The Kutch Peninsula was an island surrounded by seas and Kutch lagoons.